quasarframework/quasar-framework.org/source/components/buttons.md

 </q-btn>
 ```

-and the example JavaScript function could be something like this
+and an example JavaScript function could be something like this

 ``` js
     ...